-To give you the actual picture, here are 5 elements of a digital classroom that exist in the top 10 schools in Gurgaon.
+To give you the actual picture, here are 5 elements of a digital classroom that exist in the well-equipped nursery schools in Gurugram.
 The essence lies with how technology is used in these classrooms, never the amount of hardware put into place.

 No fixed teacher

 As evident, the students of a digital classroom can choose to learn from any source, not just the teacher.
 It dilutes the dependency on one person and makes the entire world of the internet the children’s educator.

 In a digital classroom, a student may place a question directly in front of the teacher or search it on Google or post it on Quora.
 Relevant answers will come from all three sources and the students will end up learning no matter who answered it.
 Reduced dependency helps both sides.
 Teachers can now focus on the more complicated issues while students can clear their doubts instantaneously.

 Teaching in a digital classroom is much more personalised.
 Teachers can access a host of data about their students from a click of a button and design their lessons as per the findings.
 Previously, it was impossible for the teacher to remember the extra-curricular activities of 30 odd students along with the grades they received, the average of the entire class, attendance records, and so on.

 All of these data are now kept at a central database in the best school in Gurugram where the teachers can access any educational information about any student while correcting answer papers, framing questions, talking to parents, or even managing classroom behaviour.

 A digital classroom will always have a greater educational efficiency that any physical classroom.
 With access to better materials, teachers can teach complicated matters faster by either giving up their redundant work or delegating the lessons to other sources that will achieve the same outcome.